Muscicapoidea

 35 genera, 122 species HBW-14

-The Phillipine creepers (Rhabdornis) were thought to be babblers, but Barker et al. (2004) and Cibois and Cracraft (2004) found they were allied to the starlings.
+The Philippine creepers (Rhabdornis) were thought to be babblers, but Barker et al. (2004) and Cibois and Cracraft (2004) found they were allied to the starlings.
 This led to thoughts they should be a separate family, but more recently Zuccon et al. (2006) and Lovette and Rubenstein (2007) found they were embedded in the Sturnidae.

 The taxonomy here mainly follows the extensive analysis of Lovette and Rubenstein (2007), with help from Lovette et al. (2008) and Zuccon et al. 2006.
 Lovette and Rubenstein identified a number of major clades.
 The subfamily Graculinae includes the starlings and mynas of south Asia and the Pacific.
-It includes two tribes, the Phillipine creepers (Rhabdornithini) and the south Asian/Pacific starlings and mynas (Graculini).
+It includes two tribes, the Philippine creepers (Rhabdornithini) and the south Asian/Pacific starlings and mynas (Graculini).
 The second subfamily, Sturninae, includes the Eurasian and African starlings.
 It includes 4 tribes: the Eurasian starlings and mynas (Sturnini), the Amethyst and Madagascan starlings (Cinnyricinclini), the red-winged starlings (Onychognathini), and the African starlings (Lamprotornini).

 Lovette et al. (2008) provides a complete genetic analysis of all of the extant Eurasian starlings and mynas (Sturnini).
 The genus Sturnus was found to be overly broad, resulting in splits of Pastor, Gracupica, Agropsar, Sturnornis, Sturnia (aka Temenuchus), and Spodiopsar (Poliopsar).
 Also, S. burmannicus has been moved to Acridotheres.
 The recent paper by Zuccon et al. (2008) slightly refines the ordering (mainly the Hoopoe Starling), and corrects two of the genus names (to Sturnia and Spodiopsar).
 The extinct Reunion Starling has not been sequenced, but is believed to be sister to the Hoopoe Starling.